ESIPFed/data-help-desk/docs/planning/planning_steps.md

         This addresses the growing emphasis on making research outputs more accessible and reusable.
     -   Addressing a wide range of data-related questions that researchers encounter throughout the research lifecycle.
-By providing a central point of contact, the help desk streamlines the process of getting data-related support.
+    - Providing a central point of contact to streamline the process of getting data-related support.
     -   Helping researchers meet the increasing demands and expectations of publishers and funding agencies regarding open and FAIR data and software.
         This is a significant driver for many researchers seeking assistance.